larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 ### Option A) Add CachyOS Repos to Arch Linux:

-**NOTE: SKIP THIS IF YOUR CPU DONT SUPPORT znver4, x86_64_v3, or x86_64_v4, FIGURE OUT YOURSELF IF YOU DO BASED ON YOUR CPU.**
+YOU MUST SKIP THIS IF YOUR CPU DOES NOT SUPPORT: **znver4, x86_64_v3, or x86_64_v4,** FIGURE OUT YOURSELF IF THAT IS THE CASE.
+A separate Chaotic-AUR method to get the kernels will be provided if your

-A separate Chaotic-AUR method to get the kernels will be provided if your CPU dont support any of those instructions.
-Skip all stwps under until you see it.
+CPU dont support any of those instructions.
+Scroll until you see "Option B)" and start from there instead.

 ```bash
 # Import and locally sign the CachyOS repo key